'Gilmore Girls' Season 2, Episode 19: Teach Me Tonight

 Directing and writing credits:

 Directed by Steven Robman, written by Amy Sherman-Palladino.
 This is Robman's first episode of "GG," but he'll go on to direct two others: "One's Got Class and the Other One Dyes" and "Let the Games Begin."
 He's probably best known for his work on "Party of Five," one of those family dramas that I missed out on in the mid-90s.
-It's on Netflix now, so maybe I'll give it a whirl the next weekend I'm too depressed to leave my couch.
+It's on Netflix now, so maybe I'll give it a whirl next time I'm too depressed to leave my couch.

 I have nothing new or exciting to say about ASP.
 I woke up this morning convinced she left me a comment explaining the Jane Magazine product placement strategy, but it was sadly only a dream.